AdaYuanChen/Supycap/README.md

 #### Returns
 <b>out:<i>:class:`string`, optional</i></b>
->The number of cycles, the average capacitance, the std of capacitance, the average ESR and its std
+>The number of cycles, the average capacitance, the std of capacitance, the average ESR and its std, the ESR_method and cap_method used.

 ### Examples